 Although Mazgirt’s most important survival from the past is the citadel, I also examined two very ruined churches, the Ulu Camii, a turbe in excellent condition and some attractive old houses utilising stone, timber, plaster and, to fix holes in the walls or render roofs lightweight but watertight, corrugated iron or flat metal sheets.
 By the end of my short visit I liked the town a lot.
 I also liked the walk up and partly around the citadel majestically constructed on the mountain high above the town.
 During the walk I encountered beehives and wild flowers, the latter of enviable variety.
 Back in the town centre I alarmed a police officer when taking a photo of the landscaping that had rendered the small square a building site.
 He asked if I had taken a photo of an armoured vehicle parked outside the Hukumet Konagi.
 When I showed him the photos on my memory stick to confirm I had not, he relaxed and we shook hands.
 Mazgirt and its immediate surroundings had a much larger police and jandarma presence than I would have thought necessary, but, in fairness, some of the jandarma posts had been abandoned.

 The police officer worried about my photographs was from Istanbul and had to serve in the small town of Mazgirt for two years.
-He was half way through his tour of duty and admitted that Mazgirt had come as quite a culture shock after living his whole life until twelve months before in Istanbul where secular and Sunni dispositions are vastly more apparent than Alevi.
+He was half way through his tour of duty and admitted that Mazgirt had come as quite a culture shock after living almost his whole life in Istanbul where secular and Sunni dispositions are vastly more apparent than Alevi.

 Before leaving for Tunceli, I consumed two chilled ayrans in a small supermarket on the main square.
 By then I was very thirsty and in need of the refreshment.

 By way of introducing Mazgirt to his readers, Sinclair notes that: